RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 ## Deactivate SAML SSO

-A SAML-enabled account must have a local (non-SAML) user with the owner role assigned before you can deactivate SAML SSO for that account.
+Before you can deactivate SAML SSO for an account, it must have a local (non-SAML) user with the owner role assigned.
+You can only deactivate SAML SSO for the account you are currently signed in to.

 To deactivate SAML SSO for a specific account:

 1. In the Redis Cloud [admin console](https://app.redislabs.com), select your name to display your available accounts.

-1. If the relevant account is not already selected, you need to select it from the **Switch account** list.
+1. If the relevant account is not already selected, select it from the **Switch account** list.

 1. Go to **Access Management > Single Sign-on**.